prastamaha/glusterfs-ansible/README.md

 # Ansible Playbook for Deploy 2 Node Glusterfs Cluster

-This playbook has been tested with OS Centos7
+This playbook has been tested on Centos7

 ## Prerequisites